And when you are done looking at this site for the Scots input on football world-wide, here are two more.

 The worker-technicians began to arrive in early 1894.
 Amongst them and others that followed soon after were John Stark, James Hartley, William French, the Proctor brothers, William and Andrew, Thomas Stirling, Clarence Hibbs and Thomas Donohoe.
 French and Hartley were Lancastrians.
 Stirling was born in Lancashire of a Scottish father.
 Stark, the Proctors and Donohoe were all Scots with a Scottish passion for the round-ball game.

 And it was Donohoe, who started the ball rolling.
 He was the son of Irish parents, who had come to Scotland after An Gorta Mor.
 A big man, well over six feet tall, part of a family of seven children he was brought up in Renfrewshire, in Busby, an industrialising village, where he, his father as foreman, and his brothers all were employed at the local dye-works.
 He played his football, his Scottish football, in the local leagues.
 On Saturday, March 2, 1889, he featured up front against Cartvale, the more senior club, for Busby, a local derby, scoring in a 5-2 defeat.
-And he did so alongside and against several players who went on to be professionals, Robert Calderwood and the Dunbar brothers, Tom, the first of just two to play for both Celtic and Rangers, and Mick, later a celtic Board member.
+And he did so alongside and against several players who went on to be professionals, Robert Calderwood and the Dunbar brothers, Tom, the first of just two to play for both Celtic and Rangers, and Mick, later a Celtic board-member.

 It is clear when Tom Donohoe arrived in Bangu in April 1894 his expectation was to be able to continue to play his favourite sport at least for recreation.
 However, he found nothing, not even a ball either in Bangu or even in Rio itself, so asked for balls, boots and other football equipment to be sent from Britain with the next machinery delivery.
 The story is that is was bought but not packed, at which point he turned to a simple alternative.
 He asked his wife, Eliza, to bring a ball and boots with her when she would visit him in August that same year.
 That she did and in doing so carried the first proper football not just to Bangu, nor to Rio but to Brazil.